Amsterdam/vergunningcheck/CONTRIBUTING.md

 - permit, ('vergunning' in dutch).
 You might need a permit for an activity (activiteit).
 - topic, a type of doing (werkzaamheid in dutch).
 Could be multiple activities / permits in one topic.
 It corresponds with a configured checker with one or more permits.
 - sttr-file; sttr is an XML standard for dutch DSO legislation
-- xml to json; we convert sttr-XML to our custom json format for better performance
+- xml to json; we convert sttr-XML to JSON for better performance
 - sttr-builder; the tool used to build sttr-files
-- check; the activity of checking whether you need a permit
+- check; the activity of checking whether you need a permit (dutch: vergunning)
 - visitor; the person performing a check
 - checker; the tool itself, intro, register lookups, a set of questions and conclusion